Posted on Wednesday, July 12th, 2023 at 9:34 pm

 However, the chemical hair straighteners listed in the hair relaxer lawsuit are still on the market, and their manufacturers, including L’Oréal and its subsidiaries, continue to advertise the hair relaxer products as of May 2023.

 The plaintiffs in the hair relaxer cancer lawsuit are not calling for a recall.
-Instead, they are arguing that the manufacturers had a duty to warn their customers that the products could cause significant adverse health effects.
+Instead, they argued that the manufacturers had a duty to warn their customers that the products could cause significant adverse health effects.

 Under US law, consumers are entitled to information about the potential risks of a product before they choose to use it.
-They may still decide that using the product is worth it, but they deserve to be aware of the consequences.
-And if they would have made a different choice about using a product like hair relaxers had they been fully informed, they should be compensated for the physical, emotional, and financial damages caused by that product.
+They may still decide that using the product is worth it, but they should be aware of the consequences.
+If they would have made a different choice about using a product like hair relaxers had they been fully informed, they should be compensated for the physical, emotional, and financial damages caused by that product.

-The goal of the hair relaxer lawsuits is to secure those damages for the plaintiffs involved.
-Through the litigation, Wallace Miller is fighting to hold large companies accountable and to obtain compensation for victims of the manufacturers’ negligence.
+The hair relaxer lawsuits aim to secure those damages for the plaintiffs involved.
+Through the litigation, Wallace Miller is fighting to hold large companies accountable and obtain compensation for the manufacturer’s negligence victims.

 Is there a class action lawsuit for chemical hair straighteners?